 Simulation Studies of Social Systems – Telling the Story Based on Provenance Patterns

-Reinhardt, Oliver and Prike, Toby and Hinsch, Martin and Bijak, Jakub and Wilsdorf, Pia and Uhrmacher, Adelinde M. (2023) Simulation Studies of Social Systems – Telling the Story Based on Provenance Patterns.
-TechRxiv Preprint, Powered bey IEEE.
+Wilsdorf, Pia and Reinhardt, Oliver and Prike, Toby and Hinsch, Martin and Bijak, Jakub and Uhrmacher, Adelinde M. (2024) Simulation Studies of Social Systems – Telling the Story Based on Provenance Patterns.
+Royal Society Open Sciency, 11 (240258), ISSN 2054-5703.

 Full text not available from this repository.